Saikat2407/OPPS-/README.md

 `static` -> when a member is declared static, it can be accessed before any of the object is being is created before refrencing to that object. static variable doesn't depend on the object.

+Singleton class -> means you are allowed to create only one object.